Hercules Guardians 24 strengthens US-ROK alliance through tactical airlift interoperability

-U.S. Air Force and Republic of Korea Air Force personnel reflect on the names of the fallen at the United Nations Memorial Cemetery during Hercules Guardians 2024, Sept.
-13, 2024, at Busan, ROK.
+U.S. Air Force Airmen and Republic of Korea Air Force service members gather for a group photo to commemorate the start of exercise Hercules Guardians 2024, Sept.
+9, 2024, at Gimhae Air Base, Republic of Korea.
 HG24 is a weeklong, bilateral exercise that incorporates a blend of U.S. and ROK forces in mission planning, subject matter exchanges, scenario-based flying training and multiple airdrops - to include heavy equipment, container delivery systems, artillery and personnel delivery.
-On days without flying operations, the U.S. and ROK forces gathered together to participate in cultural exchanges and activities to strengthen the bonds between the two nations.
-Concluding the event, both nations visited the UNMC to pay respects to the fallen prior to departure.
-(U.S. Air Force photo by Staff Sgt.
-Tristan Truesdell)
+As one of the numerous training events where U.S. service members work closely with allied and partner nations, HG24 puts into practice several scenario-based training to ensure the preparedness of each nation for future and current operations - showcasing the mutual respect, interoperability and friendship shared.
+(ROKAF courtesy photo)

 |Date Taken: